 2016 / 32 pages

-Heavy machinery, paired up with Man’s best Friend – how could any red-blooded boy resist?
-This begins with a Dog #1 waking his master because he’s eager to head to work, sitting side by side in their excavator.
+Heavy machinery, paired up with Man’s Best Friend – how could any red-blooded boy resist?
+This begins with Dog #1 waking his master because he’s eager to head to work, sitting side by side in their excavator.
 For lunch the two head to a friendly food truck lass who has her own pup.
 It’s when this Dog #2 wanders off and gets himself into a heap of trouble that brave and ingenious deeds need to be done, with a little help from some heavy machinery.
 This is a great one and it comes on extra heavy paper that school librarians will appreciate.
-Her earlier Dog on a Train (2015) is also fun, but the drawing is just a little messier, and the story a little simpler, so, unusual as it may be, the sequel is actually better than the original.
+Prendergast’s earlier Dog on a Train (2015) is also fun, but the drawing is just a little messier, and the story a little simpler, so, unusual as it may be, the sequel is actually better than the original.

 by Mark Teague